Access to Higher Education Diploma (Health Sciences)

 - Research reports

-Applications for the Access to Higher Education Diploma will open in January 2018.
+Applications for the Access to Higher Education Diploma in Health Sciences will open in January 2018.
 The application deadline is 31st August 2018.
 In the meantime please take a look at our entry requirements and register your interest in this foundation course below.

 If English is not your first language we’d be looking for a qualification in one of the following: